FREE DELIVERY FOR ALL ORDERS OVER £50

-Adult moths can fly at lower temperatures than bees and mate and lay eggs at night.
-Tests with pheromone traps to catch and trap adults have not been successful so far.
-The Wax moth often lay their eggs on the outside of the Bee colony such as the exterior of Beepol Bumblebee Villas or if they can get access, on the outside of the cardboard container inside the Beepol Villa.
+The Wax Moth can be a serious pest for both Honeybees and Bumblebees.
+There are two species in the UK: The Lesser Wax Moth (Achroia grisella) and the Greater Wax Moth (Galleria mellorella).
+The adults do not represent a problem as they only feed on liquids, nectar and pollen, but their larval stage can be deadly to bee colonies, and in particular Bumblebee colonies.
+Adult moths can fly at lower temperatures than bees and will mate, and lay eggs, at night.
+The Wax Moths often lay their eggs on the outside of the Bee colonies, such as on the exterior of Beepol Bumblebee Villas, or if they can get access, on the outside of the cardboard container inside the Beepol Villa.
 In warmer temperatures these eggs will hatch within a few days.
-In cooler temperatures they develop much more slowly but tend still to develop, even if it takes several months.
-They hatch into small larvae, which are highly mobile and capable of crawling through very small spaces.
+In cooler temperatures they develop much more slowly but still tend to develop, even if it takes several months.
+The eggs hatch into small larvae, which are highly mobile and capable of crawling through very small spaces.

-If you already have an existing Beepol Villa that you wish to re-populate with a new Bumblebee colony, make sure it is free of wax moth pupae, eggs or larvae before you place the colony inside.
-The Wax moth larvae often burrow into the wood surface, so they must be removed with a wire brush and or by washing the inside of the Beepol Villa with warm water and fairy liquid.
-Once you have inserted your new Beepol colony in the Villa, monitor it on a regular basis for Wax moth larvae.
-They normally appear from June onwards but it can be earlier in a warm spring.
-Often, the larvae will first be seen on the inside of the Villa but on the outside of the Bumblebee colony, these should be removed if possible or treated with Wax moth Killer nematodes, which should be sprayed directly onto them but not inside the colony.
-The nematodes kill the wax moth grubs but do not harm the bees.
+If you already have an existing Beepol Villa that you wish to repopulate with a new Bumblebee colony, make sure it is free of Wax Moth pupae, eggs or larvae before you place the colony inside.
+The Wax Moth larvae often burrow into the wood surface, so they must be removed with a wire brush and by washing the inside of the Beepol Villa with warm water and fairy liquid.
+Once you have inserted your new Beepol colony in the Villa, monitor it on a regular basis for Wax Moth larvae.
+They normally appear from June onwards but can appear earlier in a warm spring.
+Often the larvae will first be identified on the inside of the Villa but on the outside of the Bumblebee colony.
+These should be removed if possible, or treated with our Wax Moth Killer Nematodes.
+The nematodes should be sprayed directly onto the Wax Moth grubs, but not inside the bee colony.
+The nematodes kill the Wax Moth grubs but do not harm the bees.